-HFC - 23 incineration
+Hydrofluorocarbons (HFC) - 23 incineration

-India has taken a lead and issued an order for incinerating the HFC-23, a by-product of HCFC- 22 refrigerant production, voluntarily by the producers of HCFC - 22.
-HFC-23, a potent greenhouse gas, with GWP of 14800, is produced as a by-product of HCFC-22 manufacturing, and if vented out in environment, is a threat to the environment.
+India has taken a lead and issued an order for incinerating the HFC-23, a by-product of HCFC-22 refrigerant production, voluntarily by the producers of HCFC-22.
+HFC-23, a potent GHG, with GWP of 14800, is produced as a by-product of HCFC-22 manufacturing, and if vented out in environment, is a threat to the environment.
 India announced this step voluntarily without a commitment of financial support from the MLF, which shows the determination and commitment of the country on climate issues.

-India Cooling Action Plan
+India Cooling Action Plan (ICAP)

-Recognizing the cross cutting use of refrigeration and air conditioning technologies in various sectors and close linkage of energy efficiency with refrigerant transitions while phasing down HFCs, it has been decided to develop a India Cooling Action Plan.
+Recognizing the cross cutting use of RAC technologies in various sectors and close linkage of energy efficiency with refrigerant transitions while phasing down HFCs, it has been decided to develop a ICAP.
 This plan would inter-alia integrate the phase out of ODSs/phase down of HFCs while maximizing energy efficiency of air-conditioning equipment's.

-The ICAP shall provide a perspective plan 20year perspective plan (2018-2038) and policy recommendations. to address the coolina requirement across sectors while providing for ways and means to provide thermal comfort and access to sustainable cooling to all, involving multi-stakeholders to synergize actions for addressing cooling demand across all areas: technology, manufacturing, energy ef ficiency and the environment, while reemphasizing the principles enshrined in the Country Programme of India for phase out of ODS i.e. to have minimum economic dislocation and obsolescence cost and maximize indigenous production to twin environment and economic gains.
+The ICAP shall provide a perspective plan 20-year perspective plan (2018-2038) and policy recommendations, to address the cooling requirement across sectors while providing for ways and means to provide thermal comfort and access to sustainable cooling to all, involving multi-stakeholders to synergize actions for addressing cooling demand across all areas: technology, manufacturing, energy efficiency and the environment, while reemphasizing the principles enshrined in the Country Programme of India for phase out of ODS i.e. to have minimum economic dislocation and obsolescence cost and maximize indigenous production to twin environment and economic gains.